ngrewe/gnustep-boxes/README.md

   allocates 3GB of RAM to the virtual machine.
 If that still gives you failures when building LLVM/clang, trying increasing this value or allocating some more swap to the VM.
+* There is no makefile to orchestrate building both the headless and then the gui image.

 License and Authors
 -------